 Elementary Field Trips

 In the spring, the fourth grade STEM students culminate our studies of Water and Oceans (in Science) with a trip to the Georgia Aquarium.
-We will use this special trip to experience God’s creation, face-to-face, while gathering information through a fun scavenger hunt.
+We use this special trip to experience God’s creation, face-to-face, while gathering information through a fun scavenger hunt.

 Middle School Expedition